Somewhere There's a Someone

 Somewhere There's a Someone is a 1966 studio album by Dean Martin, produced by Jimmy Bowen.

+Overview

 This was the first of five albums that Martin released in 1966, that year he also starred in three films, and appeared in his own television show.
 Somewhere There's a Someone peaked at 50 on the Billboard 200.

 The title track, "Somewhere There's a Someone" was a Top 40 pop hit and appeared in the Top Five of the easy listening chart in the late winter of 1966.
 The song was in a familiar arrangement to his comeback hit, "Everybody Loves Somebody" from 1964.

 Reprise Records had intended to record an album anchored by "Somewhere There's a Someone", which had been a hit for Martin in the Winter of 1966.
 Martin was too preoccupied with other work to record, so this album was issued featuring ten tracks from two of his earlier albums, plus the two sides of the "Somewhere There's a Someone" single.